SDMcSweeney/DIA/README.md

 ## Project
 The project should be opened through unity, and is not exported as an executable, hyperparameters need to be set in the engine.
+The majority of hyperparameters are found in the scripts labelled "behaviour_controller" and "spawner".
+Prey and predator vision is controlled through the prefab for the respective agent.